warwickgrigg/web-goodies/let-it-snow/README.md

 Let it snow
 ============

-This is a web test that animates a link in a snowflake-like path.
-It can be used to add a bit more christmas feeling in your website.
+This test demonstrates the use of **CSS3 keyframe animation** in order to give a snowflake feel to your website.
+Each snowflake is suspended when the mouse hovers it, therefore it can easily be used for navigation links

-It uses the CSS3 path animations and it's as simple as adding the 'snowflake' class to your element.
+To use it, just add the 'snowflake' class to your element.